 Bahamas Import Requirements

-An import permit is required from the Ministry of Agriculture, Trade and Industry (Nassau), for all animals being brought into the Commonwealth of The Bahamas.
+An import permit is required from the Ministry of Agriculture for all animals being brought into the Commonwealth of The Bahamas.

-Applications for such permits (along with a $10 processing fee) must be made in
+A request for such a permit must be made to:-

 Fax: 242-325-3960 (send extra $5 if applying by fax)